Keith Robinson

 OverviewAI-generated summary

-Keith Robinson's research focuses on understanding the long-term functional outcomes and influencing factors for individuals with traumatic brain injury (TBI).
-His work has investigated how age moderates the relationship between injury severity and functional trajectories, utilizing data from the NIDILRR Traumatic Brain Injury Model Systems National Dataset.
-He has also explored the impact of co-occurring conditions, such as post-traumatic stress disorder (PTSD), on functioning and depression in veterans with TBI.
+Keith Robinson's research has focused on factors influencing functional outcomes following traumatic brain injury (TBI).
+His work has investigated how age moderates the relationship between injury severity and long-term functional trajectories, utilizing data from the NIDILRR Traumatic Brain Injury Model Systems National Dataset.
+He has also examined the impact of co-occurring conditions, such as post-traumatic stress disorder (PTSD), on functioning and depression in veterans with TBI.

 Metrics